You are planning your Japan trip and want to know if there are any interesting concerts during your stay?

 Here are our top 5 ways to find concerts in Japan.

 If you have basic Japanese skills, one of the best ways to find shows and events is by searching on the websites of eplus.jp or Ticket Pia.
-Most events (apart from some very small shows) are listed on both or at least either on these sites.
+Most events (apart from some very small shows) are listed on both, or at least one.

 If you have a specific artist you would really love to see in Japan, it can be a good idea to check their official website for upcoming concerts.

-This can increase chances of getting tickets because concert and ticketing information is usually released on the official websites much earlier than on the ticket retailer sites such as eplus, Ticket Pia or L-Tike (Lawson).
+This can increase chances of getting tickets because concert and ticketing information is usually released on the official websites much earlier than on the ticket retailer sites such as eplus, Ticket Pia or Lawson Tickets.